More Vasa tips!

 Hunt for the gold ring!

-A single gold item was found on the Vasa – a gold ring.
-If you want to find it, you’ll have to go on to the exhibition called Livet ombord (Life on board the ship) – you’ll see it straight after the crosssectional model on floor 5.
+A single gold item was found on Vasa – a gold ring.
+You can find it in the exhibition called Livet ombord (Life on board) on floor 5, where also the cross-sectional model is.

 Cannons

 You can see two real cannons in the exhibition called STRID!
 (BATTLE!) on floor 5.
-You can touch them if you like.
 Vasa was carrying 64 cannons.

 Lookout point